Insurance Resources: Senior Driving Safety

 - Medicine Net: Older Drivers

-If they don’t live with someone, this can be a bit more difficult in ensuring them that it is possible to live without a vehicle.
-Public transportation is one option that they can use when they need to get around.
-If they need to only get back and forth from work, they can participate in a car pool with other co-workers that live in their area.
+If they don’t live with someone, this can be a bit more difficult in ensuring them that it’s possible to live without a vehicle.
+Public transportation is one of the transportation options that they can use when they need to get around.
+If they need to only get back and forth from work, they can participate in a carpool with other co-workers who live in their area.

 - Aging Care: Finding Transportation Services for Seniors

 - How to Help Seniors Adjust to LIfe Without Driving

 - MoneyCrashers: Can You Live Without a Car?